-Then, if $l$ is admissible, then the loxodromic element $\rho(l)$ generates a finite cyclic group $G$ in $\psl$.
-Then the limit set $\Ld(G)$ is the fixed point set of $\rho(l)$, and $G$ acts on the cylinder $\rs \sm \Lambda(G)$ freely and property discontinuously.
-Thus the quotient $(\rs \sm \Ld(G)) / G$ is a projective structure $T_l$ on a torus ({\it Hopf torus}).
-Then, by (ii), $l$ is naturally embedded in $T_l$.
-Since $l$ is also embedded in $C$, there is a natural way to combine the projective structures $C$ and $T_l$ by cutting and pasting along $l$ as follows.
-We see that $T_l \sm l$ is a cylinder and $C \sm l$ is a surface with two boundary components.
-Thus we can obtain a new projective structure on $S$ by pairing up the boundary components of $T_l \sm l$ and $C \sm l$ and canonically identify them using the identification of $l \st T$ and $l \st C$.
-This surgery operation is called \ul{$(2\pi$)-grafting} (of $C$ along $l$), and we denote the resulting projective structure by $Gr_l (C)$.
-It turns out that $C$ and $Gr_l(C)$ have the same holonomy representation $\rho$.
+If $\ell$ is admissible, the loxodromic element $\rho(\ell)$ generates an infinite cyclic group $Z$ in $\psl$.
+Then its limit set $\Ld(Z)$ is the union of the attracting and repelling fixed points of $\rho(\ell)$ (on $\rs$), and $Z$ acts on its complement $\rs \sm \Lambda(Z)$ freely and properly discontinuously.
+Thus the quotient $(\rs \sm \Ld(Z)) / Z$ is a projective torus $T_\ell$ ({\it Hopf torus}).
+Then, by (ii), $\ell$ is isomorphically embedded in $T_\ell$.
+Since $\ell$ is also a loop on $C$, there is a canonical way to combine the projective surfaces $C$ and $T_\ell$ by cutting and pasting along $\ell$ as follows.
+We see that $T_\ell \sm \ell$ is a cylinder and $C \sm \ell$ is a surface with two boundary components.
+Thus we obtain a new projective structure on $S$ by pairing up the boundary components of $T_\ell \sm \ell$ and $C \sm \ell$ in an alternating manner and isomorphically identifying them.
+This surgery operation is called {\it $(2\pi$-)grafting} of $C$ along $\ell$, and we denote the new projective structure by $\operatorname{Gr}_\ell (C)$.
+It turns out that $\rho$ is holonomy representation $\Gr_\ell(C)$.